 Flood Insurance New Year’s Resolutions

 Your risk of falling victim to a flood depends on a variety of local features, from rivers to wildfire burn scars to levees.
-Rather than judging your flood risk based on observation, it is best to get an expert opinion.
+Rather than judging your flood risk based on observation, it is best to seek the opinion of a flood specialist.
+However, it’s important to note that no one can be 100 percent certain about their level of flood risk.

 The most readily available tool for assessing your flood risk is FEMA’s Flood Map Service Center, which you can visit here.
 This will tell you what type of flood zone you live in, e.g. Zone A, Zone VE, etc. The key information to look for is whether or not you are in a Special Flood Hazard Area.
 Flood insurance is required in these flood zones — but that doesn’t mean other zones are immune to flooding.

 FEMA’s mapping tool provides a historical, big-picture perspective, but they do not provide complete information and may underestimate flood risk in certain areas.
-Private flood insurers can provide alternate mapping tools.
+Private flood insurers (like those access at FloodPrice.com) can provide alternate mapping tools.
 In addition, nonprofit First Street offers a free flood risk search tool called FloodFactor, which you can access here.
 The mapping results are easy to read and comprehend.
+Again, remember that no flood mapping data is completely accurate and able to determine your true flood risk.

 If you live in a coastal, hurricane-prone area, you may also live in an evacuation zone.
 Check your state’s emergency management website for information on hurricane evacuation zones and what you need to do if state officials issue an evacuation order.

-2. I will protect my family and myself from floods.
+2. I will take steps to protect my family and myself from floods.

 Everyone needs to take steps to protect their home from floods, even people outside Special Flood Hazard Areas.
 Around 20 percent of flood insurance claims come from outside high-risk flood zones, according to FEMA.
 Protecting your home from flood damage can be a major undertaking, involving retrofits and landscaping.

 However, even if you cannot afford to undertake major renovations, you can ready your home, your family and even your pets for potential flood events.
-The first step is covered above – knowing your risk – but here’s what else you should do to prepare:
+The first step is covered above – better understanding your risk – but here’s what else you can do to prepare:

 Assemble an evacuation kit.
 If you need to leave in a rush, you want to have critical supplies readily available.
 Put together a bag with everything you will need to grab in a hurry should a major storm or flood threaten your home.
 Store critical documents or digital backups in waterproof containers.